-The other device is the Samsung Galaxy S10, a rumored successor for the Galaxy S9 and Galaxy S9+.
+The other device is the Samsung Galaxy S10, the rumored successor for the Galaxy S9 and Galaxy S9+.

-Samsung is working on Galaxy S9 successors and the Galaxy S10 should be on your radar if you’re looking for a new device in 2018.
-That doesn’t necessarily mean you should wait for the device to arrive though.
+While the device’s release is months away, the Galaxy S10 should be on your radar if you’re looking for a new device in 2018.
+In fact, it looks like an early Galaxy S10 release date is in the works.
+That doesn’t necessarily mean you should wait for the Galaxy S10 to arrive though.

-While some of you might want to hold out for Samsung’s announcements, others are going to be much better off buying something long before the next Galaxy S flagship arrives on shelves.
+While some of you might want to hold out for Samsung’s announcements, others are going to be much better off buying another device long before the next Galaxy S flagship arrives on shelves.

-In this guide we’ll take you through some reasons to wait for the Samsung Galaxy S10/Galaxy X and some reasons why you might want to pass.
+In this guide we’ll take you through some reasons to wait for the Samsung Galaxy S10 and some reasons why you might want to pass.

 Every year Samsung makes improvements to the Galaxy S hardware and software.
 The Galaxy S10 probably won't buck the trend.

 Galaxy S10 rumors already point to several hardware upgrades including a dedicated neural processing unit for improved AI, new UFS 3.0 memory, a new Exynos processor, support for 5G connectivity, and a larger “L” shaped battery that could improve battery life.